To Each His Own (Jay Livingston and Ray Evans song): Original 1946 recordings

-1946 was the first full year where Billboard ran its three main popular charts, "Best Selling", "Most Played Jukebox", and "Most Air Play".
+1946 was the first full year in which Billboard ran its three main popular charts, "Best Selling", "Most Played Jukebox", and "Most Air Play".
 Each week in each section, 15 points were awarded for No. 1, 9 points for No. 2, 8 points for No. 3, and so on.
 There were no ties.
-The totals of all 3 categories were combined, and the highest numbers won.
-"For Each His Own" by Eddy Howard was the no. 1 record of the year, leading the runner-up by over 100 points.
+The totals of all three categories were combined, and the highest numbers won.
+Eddy Howard's version of "To Each His Own" was the no. 1 record of the year, leading the runner-up by more than 100 points.